-The proposed amendments would apply to eligible early childhood education fees incurred on and from 1 July 2025.
-The first payments to be processed under the revised settings would be from October 2025.
+The amendments apply to eligible early childhood education fees incurred on and from 1 July 2025.
+The first payments processed under the revised settings will be from October 2025.

-Tax credit payments for fees incurred between 1 July 2024 and 30 June 2025 would not be affected by these proposed changes and would continue to be processed under the current FamilyBoost settings.
+Tax credit payments for fees incurred between 1 July 2024 and 30 June 2025 are not affected by these amendments and will continue to be processed under the previous FamilyBoost settings.